neondatabase/website/content/docs/introduction/plans.md

 isDraft: false
 ---

 Neon offers the following plans: **Free Tier**, **Pro**, and **Custom**.
 The Pro plan is _usage-based_, ensuring you never over-provision and only pay for what you use. **Custom** plans are volume-based, offering potential discounts.
-The table below provides an overview of the plans offered by Neon.
-For more information a about a particular plan, refer to the individual plan pages:
+The table below provides an overview of plans offered by Neon.
+For more information about a particular plan, refer to the individual plan pages:

 - [Free Tier](../technical-preview-free-tier.md)
 - [Pro plan](../pro-plan.md)
 - [Custom plan](../custom-plan.md)

-For information about how Neon bills for paid plans, refer to [Billing metrics](../introduction/billing.md).
+For information about how Neon bills for paid plans, see [Billing metrics](../introduction/billing.md).

 ## Neon plans